vonlanthen/todoflow/README.md

-This is a test app for bolt
+This is a test app created with bolt.new
-Test to see if the sync works both ways on bolt, or only bolt => github